First Deployment

 When ready, click "Start Deployment".

-Step 6: Monitor Deployment Progress#
+Step 6: Monitor Progress#

 • Current task being executed